Anisotropic Kitaev Spin Glass in Li$_{2}$Ru$_{x}$Ir$_{1-x}$O$_{3}$: Results

-Combined, these behaviors indicate that a glassy phase may be present.
-Due to the small sample size, standard $ac$-magnetic susceptibility measurements were not possible.
-Instead, time-dependent measurements were conducted to study the relaxation of the magnetic susceptibility.
-Ordered spontaneous symmetry breaking states tend to respond rapidly upon the application and removal of a magnetic field, returning to their ordered ground states within seconds or minutes.
-However, in a glassy phase, the ``rugged'' energy landscape requires more traversal of phase space to find a low-energy configuration, so spin glasses are quantified by a thermoremanent magnetization (TRM) that persists to long timescales \cite{nordblad_time_1986}.
+The combination of FC–ZFC irreversibility and the absence of coherent magnetic Bragg peaks in the mid-doping regime strongly suggests the emergence of a spin-glass ground state following the suppression of long-range incommensurate order.
+This can be seen more clearly by comparing $\Delta\chi=\chi_{FC}-\chi_{ZFC}$ for each doping.
+In the low-doping regime, order-parameter-like behavior is seen in $\Delta\chi$, in agreement with the behavior seen in pristine \blio in \cite{ruiz;prb20} which indicates the onset of Kitaev correlations (Fig. \ref{fig:spinglass}a).
+However, in the mid-doping regime, an exponential profile is seen, indicating that the origin of the FC-ZFC splitting is different from that in pristine \blio\ (Fig. \ref{fig:spinglass}b).
+A peak at $x\sim7\%$ is seen in $\Delta\chi$; The residual peak-like feature near ($x\sim7\%$) may indicate that short-range correlated behavior associated with the ($T_N < T < T_\eta$) regime of pristine \blio\ partially survives prior to the onset of fully developed glassy freezing.
+Further evidence for a spin glass comes from the $ac-$heat capacity (Fig. \ref{fig:spinglass}(c)).
+In the low-doping regime, a discontinuity is seen in $C_p$ at $T_N$, as is expected for a second-order phase transition.
+However, in the mid-doping regime, the sharp thermodynamic anomaly at $T_N$ is replaced by a broad feature near $T_g$, consistent with glassy freezing rather than conventional long-range symmetry breaking.
+Due to the small sample size, standard $ac$-magnetic susceptibility measurements were not possible to verify the glassy phase.
+Instead, time-dependent measurements were conducted to study the relaxation of the magnetic susceptibility, giving insight into the non-equilibrium dynamics of the system.
+Unlike ordered magnetic states, which typically relax rapidly after removal of an applied field, glassy magnetic systems exhibit slow, non-equilibrium relaxation due to the presence of metastable frozen configurations separated by broadly distributed energy barriers.
+This ``rugged'' energy landscape requires more traversal of phase space to find a low-energy configuration, so spin glasses are quantified by a thermoremanent magnetization (TRM) that persists to long timescales \cite{nordblad_time_1986}.
 To measure this TRM, the system was cooled without field below the glassy or antiferromagnetic transition, after which a field of 1T was applied for a fixed amount of time.
 This field was then removed, and the magnetization was measured for 75 min.
-Fig. \ref{fig:middoping}d shows a scaled version of these curves, which have been normalized and offset to reflect how long it takes for the system to go from its initial to the lowest measured magnetization after 10 min in a 1T field.
+Fig. \ref{fig:spinglass}d shows a scaled version of these curves, which have been normalized and offset to reflect how long it takes for the system to go from its initial to the lowest measured magnetization after 10min in a 1T field.
 The decay was fit to an exponential, from which the characteristic timescale $\tau$ was extracted:

-For samples in the ultra-low doping regime, a faster relaxation is seen, with $\tau\lesssim10$min, requiring less than ten minutes for the spins to relax into their ordered phase.
-As doping increases above $x\sim5\%$, a sharp upturn is seen in the relaxation time, with $\tau$ reaching 38 min for $x\sim10\%$ (Fig. \ref{fig:middoping}f).